 Generator’s materiality

-External Factors - Gas Markets
+External Factors – Lack of short term Gas Capacity Productions in Northern Ireland and its impact on the wholesale electricity market and capacity market

-Supplier Member expressed concerns over the funding of the socialisation fund and requested SEMO to confirm whether this revenue had been considered for this year’s calculation.
+Supplier Member expressed concerns over the funding of the socialisation fund and requested SEMO to confirm whether this revenue had been considered for this year’s calculation, which SEMO took an action on.

-Some Members expressed concern at proceeding to a vote on something so fundamental without any wider industry involvement and without an analysis available on which to make a decision.
-MO Alternate advised that it would be unusual to vote on a Modification Proposal knowing also there would be a system impact without having completed an Impact Assessment and a materiality analysis.

-The Proposer was keen for this Modification Proposal to be voted in principle as it was their wish to have a forum set up and led by the SEM Committee and the Regulators to discuss Market Design and Policy Implementation.
-RA Member emphasised that as per the process the SEM Committee remit is only to make a Final Decision based on the Final Recommendation Report on the Modification Proposal and, where not enough information were available to make a recommendation, they would send the proposal back for further analysis.

-The possibility of the Modifications Committee establishing such a Working Group or Consultation or both was raised.
-Secretariat referenced Agreed Procedure 12 and advised that the Proposer’s expectation of a wide consultation under the remit of the Panel, may be limited to the Modification on the table.
+Some Members expressed concern at proceeding to a vote on something so fundamental without any wider industry involvement and without an analysis available on which to make a decision considering the number of issues noted as being implicated depending on the way the problem in question could be addressed.
+The Proposer was keen for this Modification Proposal to be progressed and they asked whether they could have a forum set up and led by the SEM Committee and the Regulators to discuss Market Design and Policy Implementation implications of resolving the exposure risk under discussion.
+Secretariat noted that such a SEMC/ RAs led forum was outside the remit of the Modifications committee process and procedures.
+The possibility of the Modifications Committee establishing a Working Group or Consultation, or both, was raised.
+Secretariat referenced Agreed Procedure 12 and advised that the Proposer’s expectation of a wide consultation covering e.g. the design and policy issues previously raised, under the remit of the Panel, may be limited to the Modification on the table.
+It was also expressed that the remit of any such Working Group established under the Modifications committee would be narrow in scope with the terms of reference limited to the Modification on the table.
 However both the possibility of Working Groups or Consultations could be further explored if required.

+RA Member noted that if the Modification was not voted on today further consideration could be given to the various implications that might need consideration depending on how the problem is addressed/ resolved and these could be discussed further at a future Modifications committee meeting.
+RA Member emphasised that as per the process the SEM Committee remit is only to make a Final Decision based on the Final Recommendation Report on the Modification Proposal presented and, where not enough information were available to make a recommendation, they would send the proposal back for further analysis.

+MO Alternate advised that it would be unusual to vote on a Modification Proposal knowing also there would be a system impact without having completed a Systems Impact Assessment and a materiality analysis.

 After much deliberation it was agreed that a vote would be taken.